deathbymanga/Xern/History/The-Cosmos/dossier.md

-Originally there was only the Archfey, who isolated itself from the rest of the Demons in the cosmic void of chaos.
+Originally there was nothing but the Chaos, and the Demons, beings manifested from the chaos.
+Among the Demons was the Archfey, who isolated itself from the rest of the Demons in the cosmic void of chaos.
 It managed to create a bubble of its own, but grew lonely.
 Not wanting to return to the other Demons, it instead divided itself into 5 beings: Light, representing it's desire for Order and control, moulded stars out of the chaos and took charge of the cosmos.

 The Mother, the Archfey's love and tolerance, as well as guilt and pain, began creating life, holding planets and filling the planets with new organisms.
 When an organism died, its spiritual energy returned to the cosmic void where it was protected and guarded by the Light.